Establishing Goals for Workforce Augmentation

 When a company needs extra skills that are not available in-house, workforce augmentation is a popular solution to bridge the gap.
 This approach is more flexible and affordable than full outsourcing, while providing increased oversight of the work being performed.

-The incorporation of external contract workers into a business can provide a valuable boost to product and service development.
-Nevertheless, some senior management may have reservations about the potential for the team’s objectives to be derailed if members have not previously worked together.
+Utilizing external contract employees in a company can give a significant push to product and service development.
+Nonetheless, some top-level executives may have concerns about the possibility of the team’s goals being hindered if team members have not previously collaborated.

-Once all members of the team have been made aware of their respective responsibilities, it is essential to establish a protocol for how they should communicate with each other.
-Utilising tools such as Slack and Skype can help to facilitate streamlined communication, while Jira and BaseCamp can be used to maintain a structured approach to task management.
-In order to ensure that all team members – both those that are part of the organisation and those that have been recruited externally – are able to effectively collaborate, it is essential that these resources are utilised.
+After informing all team members of their corresponding responsibilities, it is important to establish a protocol for their communication.
+Employing tools such as Slack and Skype can help facilitate efficient communication, while Jira and BaseCamp can maintain a structured approach to task management.
+To guarantee that all members of the team, both in-house and external, can collaborate effectively, it is crucial to make use of these resources.

-Research conducted by Weekdone has revealed that 63% of respondents believe that not understanding which tasks are of priority is the largest time waster.
-To ensure that every team member is aware of their responsibilities, deadlines and how they will be evaluated, it is necessary to implement sprints.
-This will enable all parties involved, both in-house and external, to have a clear idea of the required work and when it should be completed.
-Additionally, by measuring progress with accurate metrics, the team can remain focused and produce exceptional results.
+According to Weekdone’s research, more than half of the people surveyed (63%) thought that not knowing which tasks are of greater importance was the biggest culprit of wasted time.
+To ensure that every team member understands their duties, deadlines, and how their work will be evaluated, it is necessary to implement sprints.
+This will enable all parties, both in-house and external, to have a clear understanding of the required work and when it must be completed.
+Additionally, by using precise metrics to measure progress, the team can remain attentive and deliver exceptional outcomes.

-Team leaders should ensure that all augmented members of the team are included in all relevant meetings, updates, and progress reports, so that everyone is kept abreast of any changes and successes that the team has achieved.
+Team leaders must guarantee that all new members of the team participate in all relevant meetings, updates, and progress reports, so that everyone is informed of any changes and accomplishments that the team has made.